jeffrypaul37/Online-Resume-System/README.md

 # Resume System
-This is a job application platform built with Java Spring Boot.
+This is a job application platform built with Spring Boot.

 # Implementing the Project